1945 Syracuse Orangemen football team

-The 1945 Syracuse Orangemen football team represented Syracuse University in the 1945 college football season.
+The 1945 Syracuse Orangemen football team represented Syracuse University as an independent during the 1945 college football season.
 The Orangemen were led by eighth-year head coach Ossie Solem and played their home games at Archbold Stadium in Syracuse, New York.
 Solem resigned as head coach following a disappointing 1–6 campaign.
 The team's sole win came in the school's first-ever match-up with eventual-rival West Virginia.